lmc2179/lmc2179.github.io/drafts/quantreg_pi.md

 ![Coverage plot](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/quantreg_pi/Figure_4.png)

-What other models might we have considered? splines
+What other models might we have considered? splines or other non-linearities

 # Some other perspectives on quantile regression and prediction intervals